Evil from Within: Machine Learning Backdoors through Hardware Trojans: Abstract

 \section{Abstract}

-Backdoors pose a serious threat to machine learning, as they can compromise the integrity of security-critical systems, such as self-driving cars.
-While different defenses have been proposed to address this threat, they all rely on the assumption that the hardware on which the learning models are executed during inference is trusted.
-In this paper, we challenge this assumption and introduce a backdoor attack that completely resides within a common hardware accelerator for machine learning.
-Outside of the accelerator, neither the learning model nor the software is manipulated, so that current defenses fail.
-To make this attack practical, we overcome two challenges: First, as memory on a hardware accelerator is severely limited, we introduce the concept of a \emph{minimal backdoor} that deviates as little as possible from the original model and is activated by replacing a few model parameters only.
-Second, we develop a configurable \emph{hardware trojan} that can be provisioned with the backdoor and performs a replacement only when the specific target model is processed.
-We demonstrate the practical feasibility of our attack by implanting our hardware trojan into the Xilinx Vitis AI DPU, a commercial machine-learning accelerator.
-We configure the trojan with a minimal backdoor for a traffic-sign recognition system.
-The backdoor replaces only 30 (0.069\%) model parameters, yet it reliably manipulates the recognition once the input contains a backdoor trigger.
-Our attack expands the hardware circuit of the accelerator by 0.24\% and induces no run-time overhead, rendering a detection hardly possible.
-Given the complex and highly distributed manufacturing process of current hardware, our work points to a new threat in machine learning that is inaccessible to current security mechanisms and calls for hardware to be manufactured only in fully trusted environments.
+Backdoors pose a severe threat to machine learning, as they can compromise the integrity of security-critical systems, such as self-driving cars.
+While different defenses have been proposed to address this threat, they all rely on the assumption that the hardware accelerator executing a learning model is trusted.
+This paper challenges this assumption and investigates a backdoor attack that completely resides within such an accelerator.
+Outside of the hardware, neither the learning model nor the software is manipulated so that current defenses fail.
+As memory on a hardware accelerator is limited, we utilize \emph{minimal backdoors} that deviate from the original model by a few model parameters only.
+To mount the backdoor, we develop a \emph{hardware trojan} that lays dormant until it is programmed after in-field deployment.
+The trojan can be provisioned with the minimal backdoor and performs a parameter replacement only when the target model is processed.
+We demonstrate the feasibility of our attack by implanting our hardware trojan into a commercial machine-learning accelerator and programming it with a minimal backdoor for a traffic-sign recognition system.
+The backdoor affects only 30 model parameters (0.069\%) with a backdoor trigger covering 6.25\% of the input image, yet it reliably manipulates the recognition once the input contains a backdoor trigger.
+Our attack expands the circuit size of the accelerator by only 0.24\% and does not increase the run-time, rendering detection hardly possible.
+Given the distributed hardware manufacturing process, our work points to a new threat in machine learning that currently eludes security mechanisms.